utelecon/utelecon.github.io/src/pages/en/events/2024-09-13/index.md

 ## Contents (tentative)
 **The contents are tentative** and will be revised based on the responses to [pre-session questionnaire](https://forms.office.com/Pages/ResponsePage.aspx?id=T6978HAr10eaAgh1yvlMhMG0cB0M1D9AlsFXGVVZ8GhUQ1hIR1BFNkhDVFU2REhSTkw2NTdRSjU2MiQlQCN0PWcu).

 You can view a [tentative version of the materials]().
-The finalized version of the materials will be updated by the day of the session.
+The finalized version will be updated by the day of the session.
 Additionally, the recording of the session will be uploaded on this page after the session.

 - Purpose and Outline of the Session